mmerah/code-team-framework/README.md

+# DEPRECATED

+Now that Claude Code supports Agents, this framework is mostly useless

 # Code Team Framework

 This project implements the "Code Team Framework", a system that orchestrates a team of specialized AI agents to automate software development tasks.
 It operates on a "human-on-the-loop" principle, where the system handles the cycles of coding and verification, while strategic decisions are left to the user.